hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/lite-for-arduino/README.md

 # Presently no idea if any of these other than the sine_model.h work.
-Use3 at your own risk!
+Use at your own risk!